tytydraco/yessleep/out/The_Twilight_Amusement_Park_PART_1.md

 I picked up his phone and suggested we find a place to sit.
 He shrugged, “Lead the way.”

-It must have been 10 seconds after we passed the booth, when the lights flashed back on.
+Maybe 10 seconds after we passed the booth, the lights flashed back on.
 I jumped back startled.
-Anton laughed, “Yes!”
+Anton just laughed, “Yes!”

 He put away his phone.
 I took a seat at the lounging area followed by Anton who held a bag of popcorn in his left.
 “What?
 The popcorn machine still worked.” he said.